Welcome to my web page!

 to see my publication list on ADS (sort by

-My research group currently hosts four PhD students, a postdoctoral
+My research group at Lund Observatory currently hosts five PhD students

 Research Council, the Knut and Alice Wallenberg foundation, and the

 Royal Physiographical Society of Lund.
-The group's activities are part
+The group is part

 of the bigger Theoretical Astrophysics and Observational and